ldn-softdev/jtc/User Guide.md

   ]
   bash $
   ```
-- once `-j` and `-l` given together, then entries which have labels (i.e., come from the _JSON objects_) will be wrapped into objects:
+- once `-n`,`-j` and `-l` given together, then entries which have labels be wrapped into own objects
+(array items won't be wrapped into objects):
   ```bash
   bash $ <ab.json jtc -w'<name>l:' -w'<number>l:' -tc -njl
   [